Meteorological history of Typhoon Haiyan: Philippine landfalls

-As Haiyan moved further into Leyte, it reached the Nacolod mountain range.
-As the core traversed the Nacolod, its 1500 m peaks significantly disrupted the storm's low- and mid-level circulation.
-This caused the northern half of Haiyan's central core to collapse.
+As Haiyan moved further into Leyte, it reached the Nacolod mountain range, whose 1500 meter peaks significantly disrupted the storm's low- and mid-level circulation.
+This caused the northern half of Haiyan's core to collapse.
 Convection shallowed somewhat, and the eye shrank from 20 nm to under 10 nm, also becoming cloud-filled.
 Despite this synoptic weakening, the shrinking eye kept windspeeds high due to conservation of angular momentum.
-At 0006 UTC, the eye crosses the Nacolod and hits Ormoc City, still at category 5 strength.
+At 0006 UTC, the eye crossed the Nacolod and hits Ormoc City, still at category 5 strength.
 Haiyan then crossed another mountain range to the west of Ormoc before emerging over the Cebu Strait.
-Marked orographic enhancement over this terrain is evident on radar imagery.
+Marked orographic enhancement over this terrain was evident on radar imagery.

 During Haiyan's passage over the Cebu Strait, the core reorganized somewhat.
-At 0133 UTC, the eyewall began to hit the island of Cebu, at Daanbantayan.
-This is the Cebu City radar station's last scan before it is disabled by the storm.
-After crossing the mountains, Haiyan made another landfall on Bantayan Island at 0240 UTC, then quickly emerging over the Visayan sea.
-At 0400 UTC, the storm makes another landfall at Concepcion, Iloilo.
-The storm weakens to category 4 strength shortly thereafter.
-After its lengthiest land crossing yet, Haiyan emerges over the Mindoro Strait.
-At 1200 UTC, the storm makes its last Philippine landfall at Coron, Palawan as a strong category 4 storm.
+At 0133 UTC, Haiyan made yet another landfall, this time hitting the island of Cebu centered at Daanbantayan.
+The Cebu City radar station failed shortly thereafter, leaving minimal radar coverage of Haiyan in the Philippines.
+Haiyan then crossed the mountains of Cebu and briefly emerged over open water.
+At 0240 UTC, Haiyan made another landfall at Bantayan Island before quickly emerging over the Visayan Sea.
+At 0400 UTC, Haiyan made another landfall at Concepcion, Iloilo.
+The storm weakened to category 4 strength shortly thereafter.
+After its lengthiest land crossing yet, Haiyan emerged over the Mindoro Strait.
+At 1200 UTC, the storm made its last Philippine landfall at Coron, Palawan as a strong category 4 storm.
 Haiyan emerged over the South China Sea late on November 8.
 The storm's core had been substantially disrupted during its passage through the Philippines, with only a partial eyewall remaining intact around a ragged cloud-filled eye.
 In contrast to the appearance, the JTWC estimated it to have retained winds of 230 km/h at this time.
 Similarly the PAGASA maintained its strength as 215 km/h while the JMA estimated winds at 165 km/h.